 Create a thorough and organized resume for yourself.
 Microsoft Word has a Resume Wizard that might be helpful to you as you format your page.
 Try to keep your resume to one page, but don’t leave out valuable information trying to keep it short.
 At the top of the page include your name, address, email, and telephone number.
 Then, choose your strongest points and organize your resume accordingly.
 Common sections on a resume are: Academic or Education, Work Experience, Awards received, Activities and Interests.
 If you speak more than one language, or have a unique hobby, find a place to put these things on your resume as well.
 Design an attractive layout, leaving a one-inch margin on all sides and using Capital letters, bold fonts, or indentation where needed.
 Do not use symbols, photographs, or colored paper to try and make your resume stand out.

 You may also be asked to submit your official transcript with the scholarship application.
 Be aware that requesting a transcript may take up to two weeks.
 If you know you will be applying for scholarships, you may want to request for a few official transcripts to have on file.
-At Springs Charter Schools our transcript technician, Terry Pflaumer, will help you with this.
-You can reach her at 951-252-8836, or email your request to email@example.com.
+At Springs Charter Schools our transcript technician, will help you with this.
+Please call 951-252-8836, or email your request to firstname.lastname@example.org.
 Please include your full name, birth date, the number of transcripts requested and the address where they should be sent.